 - Try to shadow a physician and see if it’s something you want to do in your life.

 - Don’t pursue medicine based on your parents telling you to.

 - You have to have the passion and desire to be called to this profession.

 - You cannot do this for someone else.
 This is your life to live.

 - Medicine takes over your life.
 It becomes who you are.

-Being the smartest in your class or your county doesn’t mean you want to be a doctor.
+Being the smartest person in your class doesn’t mean you should go to medical school.
 Medicine is not all about intelligence.
 Bedside manner is just as crucial.Being the smartest person in your class doesn't mean you should go to medical school.
 Click To Tweet

 You have to do what you love.
-That is what shadowing is for so you will know what it’s like to be a physician.
-You have to know what you’re getting into to make sure that you’re happy on the other side.The most crucial step in deciding whether you should go to medical school is to shadow some physicians.Click To Tweet
+That is what shadowing is for, so you will know what it’s like to be a physician.
+You have to know what you’re getting into to make sure you’ll be happy on the other side.The most crucial step in deciding whether you should go to medical school is to shadow some physicians.Click To Tweet

-Links and Other Resources:
+Links and Other Resources

 Listen to Other Episodes